When it comes to generating revenue, some businesses have a pretty straightforward life.

 Each customer within a cohort will share a similar experience or characteristic.

 In the example below, customers are grouped horizontally according to the month they became paying customers.
 Vertically, they're seperated out according to the length of time they've been customers.
+And along the bottom you've got the average percentage of retained customers for that lifetime month, which will help you identify trends in your data.

 These cohorts add a whole lot of insight into the reasons customers churn.